faqeel/udacity-fewd-landing-page/README.md

 2.  [x] Hide fixed navigation bar while not scrolling (it should still be present on page load)
 3.  [x] Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page
 4.  [ ] Make sections collapsible

+## Live preview

+The project is published on GitHub Pages.
+[Click here](https://faqeel.github.io/udacity-fewd-landing-page/) to go to live preview.